 If your customer comes criticizing you, don’t get annoyed and defensive.
 They’re sharing valuable information that may help you improve your product.
 Apologize for the inconvenience, talk to them and try to solve the problem.
 Fix your bugs, improve your product and listen to your customers.
 If your customer has dropped off and doesn’t plan on coming back to you, ask them what’s gone wrong and don’t let the same mistakes happen to other customers of yours.

-2) Focus on simplicity, usability and reliability
+2) Focus on simplicity, usability, and reliability

-The more reliable your platform is – the happier your customers will be and the longer they will keep using it.
-Make sure it’s easy for your customers to use your platform, meaning it’s easy for them to browse in and look for the information they need and.
+The more reliable your platform is — the happier your customers will be and the longer they will keep using it.
+Make sure it’s easy for your customers to use your platform, meaning it’s easy for them to browse in and look for the information they need.
 Make sure they have no doubts that your platform is solid.

 3) Enhance first interaction (for SaaS)

 Think of the first impression your customers get from interacting with your product.
 This will decide whether they will keep working with your platform or not.
 If their first interaction gets too difficult, your customer will be likely to leave you for a platform.
 That happens to be more accessible than yours.
 This will leave them out of seeing the advantages and value they may have otherwise gained from your platform.
-Making your product easy to use and comfortable will raise chances of customers choosing your platform after their first interaction with it.
+Making your product easy to use and comfortable will raise the chances of customers choosing your platform after their first interaction with it.

 4) Freemium + free useful tools

 Give your customer a sense of the value your product can give them without billing them first.
-There’s a plenty of options on how you can do that.
+There are plenty of options on how you can do that.
 You can give them a free and high-quality product with some limitations and additional paid functions.
 Or you can give your customers a bunch of small useful tools, as well as some bigger, paid features.
-For example, the free version of Slack allows you to integrate with up to 5 additional platforms and search among last 10 000 messages.
+For example, the free version of Slack allows you to integrate with up to 5 additional platforms and search among the last 10 000 messages.
 These limitations are absent from its full version.

 Another example.
 Netflix offers a free month of watching the movies and TV shows to its new users: